Millinocket Marathon & Half

 **Sea to Summit Race Series (S2S)—If you signed up for Millinocket via S2S, please contact the friendly folks at ZippyReg for assistance with canceling your entry.

 Please keep in mind that although our race is free, there are still many costs associated with your entry.
-If you are unable to run, please cancel by November 1st.
+If you are unable to run, please cancel before November 1st.
 Thank you!

 Return to Page Menu